Central Queenstown

 Owned by the friendly community group who run a number of businesses in the area, Glenorchy Lake House is the ideal base for exploring the top of Lake Whakatipu.
 Stay as a couple or hire the whole place with friends.

 Midwinter comfort is assured with lush linens, down duvets, electric blankets and snug robes.
 Enjoy stargazing with a glass of wine in the outdoor spa.
-In the morning set yourself up for a day exploring the trails of the region with a generous DIY breakfast of fruit, along with ingredients for a continental breakfast or a fry up with coffee from the Trading Post next door.
+In the morning set yourself up for a day exploring the trails of the region with a generous DIY breakfast of fruit, along with ingredients for a continental breakfast or a treat with coffee from Akin next door.

 13 Mull Street, Glenorchy